 How can you get involved?

 Identify any upcoming strategic meetings that involve some discussion about sustainability factors – in any location or organisation.
-Note: we are especially interested in discussions about sustainable production and consumption in organisations.
+Note: we are especially (but not exclusively) interested in discussions about sustainable production and consumption in organisations.
 For example, how are product development decisions discussed?
 How are organisational purchasing/procurement strategies negotiated?

 What do you need to do to take part?